Welcome to the Department of French!

 Q: I was exempted from FSL courses and the requirements on Degree Explorer show “incomplete”.

-A: You must contact the Undergraduate Counsellor by emailing firstname.lastname@example.org or calling Ms. L. Lamisong at 416 926 2333 and indicate the courses that are used to replace the exempted courses, so that your records may be updated on Degree Explorer.
+A: You must contact the Undergraduate Counsellor at firstname.lastname@example.org to indicate the courses that are used to replace the exempted courses, so that your records may be updated on Degree Explorer.
+Kindly include your student number.
 Please note that being exempted from a course does not reduce the number of credits required for a program completion.